Kylie Kelce Needs 'Time to Herself' as Family Life Is 'Hard'

-The mom-of-three said that she has prioritized making time for herself before starting her day as it helps with her well-being.
-“Sometimes I have Lauren, our babysitter, come a little bit early just so that I can go and get coffee by myself,” she explained to TODAY.
+The mom of three said that she has prioritized making time for herself before starting her day as it helps with her well-being.
+“Sometimes I have Lauren, our babysitter, come a little bit early just so that I can go and get coffee by myself,” she explained to Today on Monday, April 1.

 “I don’t want to go into the coffee shop and sit.
-I want to get my coffee and sit in the car in silence.”
-Being alone with her thoughts is something she said “feels good.”
+I want to get my coffee and sit in the car in silence,” she said, adding that being alone with her thoughts is something that “feels good.”

 “Sometimes I get all the way to coffee and all the way back without turning on the radio and I don’t even notice because it just feels good to be sitting in silence with your thoughts and a really nice cup of caffeine,” she continued.

-Her husband Jason Kelce, 36, with whom she raises daughters Wyatt, 4, Elliotte, 3, and Bennett, 13 months, is now at home more since officially retiring from the NFL after 13 seasons with the Philadelphia Eagles last month.
+Her husband, Jason Kelce, 36, with whom she raises daughters Wyatt, 4, Ellie, 3, and Bennett, 13 months, is now at home more since officially retiring from the NFL last month after 13 seasons with the Philadelphia Eagles.

-However, despite having the former footballer potentially around more to help with the kids, she still also turns to her friends and family for morale support when things get overwhelming.
+However, despite having the former footballer potentially around more to help with the kids, she still also turns to her friends and family for moral support when things get overwhelming.

 “Sometimes you need to say the miserable parts out loud,” she said.
 “It’s not all rainbows and butterflies.
 It’s a beautiful thing, raising children.
 But it’s hard.”
-Kylie advised parents to “really should acknowledge your feelings about how hard it is because it really makes it that much better.”
+Kylie advised parents to “acknowledge your feelings about how hard it is, because it really makes it that much better.”

-She also joked on the Monday, April 1, episode of Today that it’s time for her husband to get back to work.
+She also joked on Today that it’s time for her husband to get back to work.

 “He needs to get out,” she said.
 “It’s not that I need him to get out of the house, it’s, like, he needs to get out of the house.
 I think that with three small children, I don’t think golf is gonna cut it.”